Title: Center Director

 Mary Hall is the Director of UCIC and the School of Computing.
 She conducts research at the intersection of high-performance computing and programming systems.
 She works with industry and application domain experts to develop technology that can be transitioned into real-world uses.

 Title: Associate Director of Business Affairs

 As the Associate Director of Business Affairs at the School of Computing, Sheri develops relationships with industry through projects and events with the School of Computing.
 These collaborations will enhance the exposure and interaction of students with real-world applications of their learning experience with tech companies.
 In turn, this will also provide a pipeline of innovative future tech talent for companies to draw from.

 Title: Diversity and Outreach Coordinator

-Sol Katia Jimenez is the Diversity and Outreach Coordinator for UCIC.
-Prior to UCIC Sol worked for eight years in Westside Salt Lake City communities in a variety of capacities including: youth development, education equity and access, community and academic programs development and management, fundraising, and community partnerships management.
-Sol did both her undergraduate and graduate degrees at the University of Utah.
+Marissa Smith is the Diversity and Outreach Coordinator for UCIC.
+Prior to UCIC, Marissa worked for six years at Weber State University in Access & Diversity, serving inner city Ogden communities in a variety of capacities including: youth programming and development, education equity and access, community and academic program development and management, and community partnerships management.
+Marissa did both her undergraduate and graduate degrees at Weber State University.

 Title: School of Computing, Diversity Committee Chair

 Thomas C. Henderson is a Professor in the School of Computing.
 He has been at Utah since 1982, and was a Program Director at the National Science Foundation in 2010.
 Professor Henderson was chair of the Department of Computer Science from 1991-1997, and was the founding Director of the School of Computing from 2000-2003.
 His research interests include autonomous cognitive systems, robotics and computer vision, and his ultimate goal is to help realize functional androids.